meetar/nodepong/README.txt

 jQuery for dynamic browser interaction jQuery touch for mobile touch support

-To function, this app requires that node.js be installed, as well as the node module socket.io, using npm (node package manager).

 This repository is a work in progress, and may not function from day to day.
 I'll list stable versions below.
 Additionally, the components are all non-proprietary open standards, and continually in flux.

-This is my first attempt at a network game, and my first foray back into both JavaScript and game construction in a long time.
+This is my first attempt at a network game, and my first foray back into both javaScript and game construction in a long time.
 I'll try to keep things well-commented to guide those who are interested in following along, and eventually I hope to write a clear set of tutorials explaining what I'm up to, so other interested parties can avoid the same problems I encountered.

 Ping,
 Peter Richardson